-As outlined in their audit findings report, the focus areas for this year's audit included risk of management overrides; revenue recognition; capital assets; employee future benefits; salaries and benefits; and cash and investments.
-All testing was executed as planned and no errors were noted.
+As outlined in their audit findings report, the focus areas for this year's audit included risk of management overrides; revenue recognition; capital assets; employee future benefits; salaries and benefits; cash and investments; contaminated sites; prior year adjustment; and COVID-19 disclosure.
+All testing was executed as planned and adjustments were noted.

 BDO has also reviewed a number of financial policies and procedures primarily related to the focus areas listed above and have provided their observations for improvements in the management letter.
-The suggestions include reviewing indirect taxation processes and documentation for streamlining opportunities, as well as consideration of balancing funding decisions between strategic initiatives and infrastructure asset management.
-For some of the recommendations, City processes are in place or the suggested components are already being undertaken, however improvements are underway to incorporate recommended actions going forward.
+The suggestions include a reminder of the upcoming Asset Retirement Obligation reporting requirement and reporting process considerations for Deferred Revenue and Amortization expense.
+City processes have been updated to address the issues identified in the recommendations, and ongoing consideration is given to further incorporate recommended actions going forward.
 Staff appreciate the suggestions provided by the external auditors and welcome their insight towards opportunities to refine our operations in the spirit of continuous improvement.

-Once accepted by Council, BDO will issue an Auditor's Report expressing that in their opinion the financial statements present fairly, in all material aspects, the financial position of the City as at December 31, 2018.
+Once accepted by Council, BDO will issue an Auditor's Report expressing that in their opinion the financial statements present fairly, in all material aspects, the financial position of the City as at December 31, 2019.